RossGao/RossGao/README.md

 - 👋 Hi, I’m @RossGao from China, Shenzhen.
 - 👀 I’m interested in creating applications in both front and server side and also I found fasinating things like architect design and software engineering.
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on noting.
+- 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me: my mail gaoxiang1398@yahoo.com

 <!---